Cool Climate Wines From A Pretty Warm Place

 Our Cool-Climate Still Wines

-With 40 acres planted to vines, and seven varietals in the vineyard, we grow eight still wines at Fitz: six varietal wines and two blends (at this point there'll be no varietal Meunier wine).
+With 30 acres planted to vines, and seven varietals in the vineyard, we make ten still wines at Fitz: eight varietal wines and two blends.

 The Mischief Pinot Blanc